Regulations to better support international students

 Education (Pastoral Care of International Students) Code of Practice 2016

-- education providers are required to achieve the 10 outcomes outlined in the Code of Practice, following prescribed key processes.
+- signatories are required to achieve 10 outcomes, following prescribed processes.

-- the Code Administrator, the New Zealand Qualifications Authority (NZQA), has the power to take actions against education providers who don't follow the code.
+- As the Code Administrator, the New Zealand Qualifications Authority (NZQA), has the power to take action against signatories who are found to be in breach of the code.

 The International Student Contract Dispute Resolution Scheme (DRS)